p4ulor/Battleships/docs/back-end.md

 All error handling is done with the use the annonation @ControllerAdvice on a class that extends from ResponseEntityExceptionHandler and overrides some of the methods along with defining function with the @ExceptionHandler annonation and the type of exception to handle

 ## About hypermedia
+Since I was doing this project alone and after I noticed that hypermedia would over-complicate the whole project I didn't do it.
+But here's some info about it.

 - [A must read!](https://medium.com/apis-you-wont-hate/rest-and-hypermedia-in-2019-76cb3421e745)
 - [Designing and Implementing Hypermedia APIs p1](http://www.infoq.com/articles/hypermedia-api-tutorial-part-one)
 - [Designing and Implementing Hypermedia APIs p2](https://www.infoq.com/articles/hypermedia-api-tutorial-part-two/)